ekernf01/freezr/README.md

 - Why not just use Git?

- `freezr` is meant to be more accessible to non-experts such as wet-lab biologists.
-Also, it allows you to view old and new material simultaneously, with no need to switch branches or go back to previous commits.
+    - `freezr` is meant to be more accessible to software non-experts, especially wet-lab biologists.
+    - `freezr` allows you to view old and new material simultaneously, with no need to switch branches or go back to previous commits.
+    - `freezr` saves information on package versions that might be difficult to retrieve otherwise.

 - I'm used to manually saving a copy of my code as I work, and that way I always remember to put notes to myself about what I'm doing.
 Will this make me (or my students) lazy about documenting analyses?